srl-labs/clab-api-server/README.md

 - Creates and manages files in `~/.clab/<labname>/` directories
 - Directory permissions: 0750 (rwxr-x---)
 - File permissions: 0640 (rw-r-----)
 - All files owned by API server user, not authenticated users
+- Permission will be changes soon, files should belong to the users

 ## Security Considerations